|

 form a chisel.
 Slowly the instrument took shape.
 I glued several bed

 slats together to form the instrument's neck.
+In three months the body was finished,

 including the delicate f-shaped holes on the violin's front.
 After